Dr Sally Pears

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

 Body image dissatisfaction

-My standard fee is £40 for a 50-minute session.
+My fee is £50 for a 50-minute session (including the initial consultation).

 I offer a range of morning, lunchtime, afternoon, and early evening sessions on weekdays and weekends.